Stochastic estimates for the thin-film equation with thermal noise: Set up and main result Set up and main result

 Analogous, we will restrict $c\in\R[[\a_k,\b_\ell]]$ a priori by the following population condition

 We will see in \cref{sec:bphz} that $c$-components violating this condition will not play any role in renormalisation.
 One can also motivate this population constraint using the same scaling argument as for $\Pi_{x\beta}$.

-If we insist that, even in the presence of the counterterm, $u_\lambda$ as defined earlier is a solution (with $a_\lambda,b_\lambda,p_\lambda$), then we must have
+\textit{Heuristic argument for \eqref{pop2}.} If we insist that, even in the presence of the counterterm, $u_\lambda$ as defined earlier is a solution (with $a_\lambda,b_\lambda,p_\lambda$), then we must have

 The first part of condition~\eqref{pop2} then follows by using the power series expansion for the counterterm and enforcing the above identity.
 For the second part of~\eqref{pop2}, we consider the $c[a,b_\lambda]$ for $b_\lambda=\lambda b$ with $\lambda>0$.
 Then, using the power series expansion of $c$, we have